 Transferwise Borderless Debit Mastercard

-The Transferwise Borderless Debit Mastercard is new in 2018 and we love it!
+The Transferwise Borderless Debit Mastercard was released in 2018 and we love it!
 Transferwise’s international transfer fees are way lower than banks, but the card allows us to avoid even these low fees by spending money in the same currency we received it.

 So far we’ve used the card in France, Italy and the US to spend money from our Euros or USD account either by withdrawing cash or as a card transaction in a restaurant or shop.
 We’ve had no problems with it and love that the Transferwise app sends you a notification about what you just spent (great for security).

 We’ve avoided fees by only withdrawing up to £200 in cash a month.
 After this Transferwise charges 2%.
 Although this is a lot lower than most bank accounts (Lloyds charge 2.99% plus £1.99 per withdrawal), we can get fee-free cash withdrawals with our Starling mobile bank account, so we’d rather do that.

 We have also switched all of our monthly USD direct debits to come out of our USD account using the Borderless debit card to further reduce exchange fees.